Graunephar/.dotfiles/README.md

 ### System types

 At the moment most of the things are only used on macs.
 Although I have some branches that I have used in the past for specifik linux machines.
-That way changes can be merged to specifik machines.
+That way changes can be merged to specific machines.
 However my long term plan is to include linux in the main branch.
-Making a setup where as much as possible can be synced between machines.
+Making a setup were as much as possible can be synced between machines.

 The repo uses [dotbot](https://github.com/anishathalye/dotbot) to handle installation